blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

     - On-premises servers will need to have the Data Protection Manager protection agent installed.
 This can be installed via Backup Server Administration Console.

-   If a backup of a TDE encrypted database needs to be restored, you will first need to restore the certificate used by TDE.
+   If a backup of a TDE encrypted database needs to be restored, you will first need to restore the certificate used by TDE (which should be stored in Azure Key Vault).

    Restore times will be influenced by network throughput.
 Restore times for databases on on-premises servers may be slower than restoring from a local disk, but faster than restoring from a remote tape archive.
 To optimize restore times, it is recommended that you adhere to the following best practices: